 It's hard to find a better school than University of Notre Dame if you wish to pursue Computer Information Systems as a major.
 University of Notre Dame computer information systems students receive 21.5% more than the average cis student.
 This school is located in the suburban area of Notre Dame, Indiana, near shops and other amusement.

 Any student who is interested in Computer Information Systems has to look into Butler University.
-Cis students from Butler University get a earnings boost of about 0.5% above the typical income of computer information systems graduates.
+Soon after getting their bachelor's degree, CIS students usually make an average of $50,008 in the first five years of their career.
 The setting in a big city is great for students trying to find adequate chances for social networking, experience, and exploration.

 Any student pursuing a degree in Computer Information Systems has to look into Taylor University.
 Students who enjoy a more slow-paced life will appreciate Taylor University's location in the small town of Upland, Indiana.